 C.H.
 Robinson will not tolerate discrimination or harassment based on gender or any other protected category within the work environment or at Company-sponsored events.
 If C.H.
-Robinson concludes that such discrimination or harassment has occurred. appropriate disciplinary actions will be taken, up to and including termination of anyone involved in discrimination or harassment and those condoning or permitting such discrimination or harassment.
-The appropriate action will depend on the following factors: a) the severity, frequency and pervasiveness of the conduct; b) prior complaints made by the complainant; c) prior complaints made against the respondent; and d) the quality of the evidence (e.g., first-hand knowledge, credible corroboration).
+Robinson concludes that such discrimination or harassment has occurred, appropriate disciplinary actions will be taken, up to and including termination of anyone involved in discrimination or harassment and those condoning or permitting such discrimination or harassment.